GeospatialPython/pyshp/README.md

 Pyshp is compatible with Python 2.7-3.x.

-This document provides examples for using pyshp to read and write shapefiles.
-However many more examples are continually added to the blog [http://GeospatialPython.com](http://GeospatialPython.com), and by searching for pyshp on [https://gis.stackexchange.com](https://gis.stackexchange.com).
+This document provides examples for using PyShp to read and write shapefiles.
+However many more examples are continually added to the blog [http://GeospatialPython.com](http://GeospatialPython.com), and by searching for PyShp on [https://gis.stackexchange.com](https://gis.stackexchange.com).

 Currently the sample census blockgroup shapefile referenced in the examples is available on the GitHub project site at [https://github.com/GeospatialPython/pyshp](https://github.com/GeospatialPython/pyshp).
 These